keyboardAnt/keyboardant.github.io/_posts/2020-05-25-What-is-IMLE.md

 ### Main achievements: IMLE does *not* suffer from ① mode dropping, ② vanishing gradient, and ③ training instability

+In contrast to [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network), a generative model that has been trained using IMLE does *not* suffer from: ① the [*mode dropping* (*mode collapse*) problem in GANs](/mode-dropping-problem-in-gans); ② the [*vanishing gradient* problem in GANs](/vanishing-gradient-problem-in-gans); and ③ the [training instability problem in GANs](/training-instability-problem-in-gans).

+① Modes are not dropped because the loss ensures each data example has a sample nearby at optimality; ② gradients do not vanish because the gradient of the distance between a data example and its nearest sample does not become zero unless they coincide; ③ training is stable because the estimator is the solution to a simple minimization problem.[^2]

 ## IMLE drawbacks